 You’ve got this amazing car that you bought as salvage from a used car auction.
 You’ve spent a long time restoring to a very high standard, and you’ve followed the salvage laws of your state to the letter so it’s completely legal to drive.

-Or it would be, if you could just get an insurance company to provide more than basic coverage for it.
+Or it would be if you could just get an insurance company to provide more than basic coverage for it.
 This means more than the state-mandated minimum level of insurance, usually personal liability and property damage.
-You spent a long time getting everything just right, and the last thing you want is to have to be held responsible for repairing any damage it sustains in the future, especially after you just rebuilt it.
+You spent a long time getting everything just right.
+The last thing you want is to be responsible for repairing any damage it sustains in the future.
+Especially after rebuilding it.

-Despite this, every time you try to get comprehensive insurance or collision coverage on your salvage car, you’re either refused or quoted a very high premium price.
+Despite this, every time you try to get comprehensive insurance or collision coverage on your salvage car.
+You either receive a refusal or a quote with a high premium price.

 However, you don’t have to take no for an answer – and you shouldn’t, either.
 In fact, here’s how you can insure your rebuilt salvage car.

 First, please realize that it’s nothing personal.
 Insurance companies know that salvage vehicles are some of the worst risks out there when it comes to insurance coverage.
 Since even rebuilt salvage cars in many cases started out as vehicles that were in an accident sometime in the past.
 Insurance providers simply assume that they inherently have flaws as a result of that damage.

 It’s a simple approach that might be effective from a business standpoint, but it doesn’t take into special cases in which vehicles were properly and carefully restored and are now in very good condition.

 Insurance companies aren’t much for evaluating cars on a case-by-case basis too closely, as it’s simply not possible to do so when you’re managing the insurance policies for millions of vehicles.
 However, when it comes to salvage vehicles many insurers are willing to make an exception by providing a personal insurance inspection of your vehicle.